Are your nails natural?

 For more info on cuticle care, visit my Manicuring 101 tab.

-It's all in the clean up!
-I use a small, rounded paintbrush that I get from Michael's, I dip it in pure acetone, and then go around the edges of my nails to clean up any out-of-place polish.
+It's all in the clean up.
+I use a small angled brush, dip it in pure acetone, and then go around the edges of my nails to clean up any out-of-place polish.

 What camera do you use?

 Please email me if you would like to use my content.
-Generally, I will not have a problem as long as a visible link is provided that links back to my blog.
+Generally, I will not have a problem as long as a visible link is provided that links back to my blog and as long as there are no alterations made to my photos (ie: watermark removed).

 Do you have a question or comment that wasn't addressed here?